rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 The Rancher UI works best in Firefox or Chrome.

-# Operating Systems and Docker Requirements
+# Operating Systems and Container Runtime Requirements

+Rancher should work with any modern Linux distribution.

-Rancher should work with any modern Linux distribution and any modern Docker version.
+For the container runtime, RKE should work with any modern Docker version, while K3s should work with any modern version of Docker or containerd.

 Rancher and RKE have been tested and are supported on Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.